FerAnimaciones/MEAN.JS_fixpcmonitor/README.md

 FixPCMonitor use MEAN.JS.

 ## Desarrollador por
-Make sure you have installed all of the following prerequisites on your development machine:

 * Ana Carolina Mondragon Rangel
 * Fernando Manuel Avila Cataño
 * Winston Rames Tenatic Bautista Bañuelos